-It has a high-density and the “grass” is 0.4” high, making it feel awesome and comfortable under your feet.
+It has a high density and the “grass” is 0.4” high, making it feel awesome and comfortable under your feet.

 Since this is the best outdoor home gym flooring, you’ll be pleased to know it’s UV-resistant, so it won’t fade or wear due to sun exposure (and, no… you don’t need to apply sunscreen, obvs!)

 Added to this, this turf option is highly durable, which is essential for any outdoor flooring.
-This is perfect for those outdoor workouts, but doubles-up as an excellent option for kids and pets, too.
+This is perfect for those outdoor workouts, but doubles up as an excellent option for kids and pets, too.

-Many happy customers mention how it’s not just great for exercises outside but also for dogs.
+Many happy customers mention how it’s not just great for exercise outside but also for dogs.
 This is especially the case since it’s non-toxic and lead-free, which is an essential factor when looking for outdoor gym flooring.

 Be aware that some customers comment on how it doesn’t look like grass when you get down and close to it.
 While that’s understandable when shopping to replace regular turf, it’s not an issue for gym flooring.